-The roof is assumed pitched timber construction clad externally in slates with a flat platform presumably clad in bituminous felt of similar.
+The roof is pitched timber construction clad externally in slates with a flat platform presumably clad in bituminous felt or similar.

-No access afforded into any roof void area or onto any flat roof platform due to the access hatch being above a safe height.
-A restricted inspection of the front roof slope from street level only.
-No inspection of the flat roof.
+No access afforded into any roof void area or onto any flat roof platforms due to no access being gained into the communal stair.